How Do You Use Air Dry Clay? A Beginner’s Guide

 If you’ve just started working with air-dry clay and find it tricky to handle, it could be because your work surface is too sticky.
 Wood is notorious for making air-dry clay sticky as it’s textured and porous.

-To make your air-dry clay easier to work with, consider a non-stick work surface.
+Consider a non-stick work surface to make your air-dry clay easier to work with.
 You don’t need to invest in a brand-new craft table because there are many great ways to create a non-stick work surface:

-• Smooth-textured glass cutting board.
-Smooth glass makes an excellent work surface for air-dry clay, and it’s easy to clean after using paint.
+- Smooth-textured glass cutting board.
+Smooth glass makes an excellent work surface for air-dry clay and easy to clean after using paint.
 Since it’s highly durable, it won’t become damaged by cutting tools.

-• Non-stick mat.
-Investing in a non-stick work mat for your air-dry clay projects is a fantastic idea.
+- Non-stick mat.
+Investing in a non-stick work mat for air-dry clay projects is fantastic.
 These mats are usually made from silicone and come in various sizes.
-I have this set from Amazon they work great!
+I have this Silicone Sheet set and it works great!

 Gently Soften Your Air Dry Clay